3 Reasons to Give Thanks in Hard Seasons

 Isaiah 9:6

-We can give thanks even during a time of unrest in the world because we live in a Kingdom in which the Prince of Peace reigns.
+We can give thanks even during a time of unrest in the world because we are citizens of a Kingdom in which the Prince of Peace reigns.

 Give thanks for the hope that is in God.